sophiaellis1313/tidelatest/_posts/2023-02-08-rebuilding-reefs.md

 Actively involving local stakeholders through a grassroots approach has had a positive reception so far.
 “Most people have seen the degradation of our inshore reefs and want to see change,” says Renaud-Byrne.
 It’s not just the tour operators.
 The fishermen also want the reefs to return.

 It can be depressing to see so much of what’s lost.
 However, the impressive resilience of healthy coral ecosystems motivates them to keep going.
-For example, discovering an epic colony that's survived decades of stresses, seeing a brain coral fight off stony coral tissue loss disease, or finding a hope spot with thousands of fish, massive brain corals, fan corals, and finger corals when you thought all the reefs in the area were nearly dead.
+For example, discovering an epic colony that’s survived decades of stresses, seeing a brain coral fight off stony coral tissue loss disease, or finding a hope spot with thousands of fish, massive brain corals, fan corals, and finger corals when you thought all the reefs in the area were nearly dead.

 And, of course, there’s their own restoration project.
 The two scientists sparkle when they talk about it.
 “It’s only been eight or nine months since we put the corals into our nursery and they’ve grown so much,” says Renaud-Byrne, buzzing.